ghl3/SpontaneousSymmetry/pages/stats/inference.markdown

 Up until now, we've been discussing probability.
 But the real value of statistics is the ability to use probability distributions and models to learn facts about the real world and, crucially, to know how certain one should be in those facts.

-We will here deal with 3 frequentist ways of performing inference:
+There are a number of different ways to infer the values of parameters given measured data.
+The ones we will discuss in this work are:

 - Estimators
+- Confidence Intervals
 - p-values
-- Confidence Intervals
+- Posterior Distributions

 Each of these is a way of using probability distributions and data to make statements about the values of unknown parameters.
 Importantly, the nature of those statements should be understood in detail.
 The statements that frequentists can make about unknown parameters (given data) are mathematically rigorous and are unambiguous, but are often confusing or contrary to how a lay person may think about them (possibly to a fault!).
+Bayesian posterior distributions are somewhat more intuitive, but require more assumptions about the nature of the universe

 ## Estimators